GTP-programmers/KARAJ/README.md

 ## Contacts

-I will be pleased to address any question or concern about the PeakCNV package:
+I will be pleased to address any question or concern about the KARAJ package:
-In case of queries, please email: mahdieh.labani@students.mq.edu.au
+In case of queries, please email: m.labani@unsw.edu.au or a.afrasiabi@unsw.edu.au

 ------------------------------------------------------------------------------------------------------------------------